AI in Marketing: Tools, Strategies & Best Practices 2026

 - S -- Situation: Describe the context ("You are an experienced content marketing specialist for the Austrian B2B market")

-- P -- Parameters: Set clear parameters ("2,000 words, formal address with 'you', at least 5 H2 headings, include statistics and practical tips")
+- P -- Parameters: Set clear conditions ("2,000 words, formal address, at least 5 H2 headings, include statistics and practical tips")

-- E -- Examples: Provide examples of the desired style or output ("Similar to this paragraph: [insert example]")
+- E -- Examples: Give examples of the desired style or output ("Similar to this paragraph: [insert example]")

 Practical prompt templates for marketing tasks